isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-heel-pain-when-walking/index.md

 Furthermore, the Ortholite X-40 technology provides additional cushioning and comfort to the foot.
 Thus, helps to alleviate any foot discomfort during walking or running.
 Nimbus 22 also has a padded heel collar that helps to hold the back of the foot securely to prevent unintended shoe removal during walking or running.

 The upper features Multi-directional engineered mesh material that delivers superior comfort while allowing fresh air into the shoe.
-This material prevents the [top of foot pain](https://pestpolicy.com/best-shoes-for-pain-on-top-of-foot/) and discomfort, as its soft and breathable.
+This material prevents the [top of foot pain](https://pestpolicy.com/best-shoes-for-pain-on-top-of-foot/)and discomfort, as its soft and breathable.
 Pros: - Comfortable - Supportive - Structured heel and midfoot to eliminate heel pain - Roomy toe box - Durable - Stylish design

 Cons: - Pricey